Composite Hubble Space Telescope Image. Meg Urry.

 Maps and Directions

-Driving Directions
+Driving

 Although driving is not the most sustainable option, here are some tips to reduce fuel consumption.
+Distances are 140 miles from Boston, 70 miles from NYC, 50 miles from Bradley airport just north of Hartford, and roughly 6 miles from Tweed airport in New Haven.

 From I-95 Northbound or Southbound:

-Take I-91 North in New Haven
+Take I-91 North in New Haven.

 From I-91 Northbound or Southbound:

 Exit I-91 at Trumbull Street (Exit 3), proceed along Trumbull and turn right onto Whitney Avenue.
 Turn left on Sachem as you approach Prospect Street you will see Ingalls Rink (the big whale).
-Turn right onto Prospect Street and turn left into the parking lot (Lot 26V).
-For weekend parking you can park in either lot 26V (Ingalls Rink Lot) or 16V (Whitney Avenue Lot) for free.
-Please note that if there is a home hockey game there will be a $2.00/hour charge for lot 26V.
-Click here for detailed map.
+Turn right onto Prospect Street, and see parking instructions, below.

 Alternative Transportation Methods